nagygr/readit/README.md

 complete.

 When the image files have been created, a dialog window pops up that allows you to rotate pages of the document.
-Make sure that the text looks upright on all pages, otherwise the OCR algorithm will not be able to recognize it.
+Make sure that the text is upright on all pages, otherwise the OCR algorithm will not be able to recognize it.